 Why Scooters and Motorcycles Are So Popular in Southeast Asia

 If you’ve ever visited Southeast Asia, you’ve likely noticed that scooters and motorcycles are everywhere.
 From the narrow alleyways of Hanoi to the crowded streets of Jakarta, motorcycles dominate the roads.
-But why are they so popular compared to cars?
-The answer lies in a combination of practicality, affordability, and cultural influence.

 Honda Click 125 Scooter parked on road

-One of the biggest reasons scooters and motorcycles thrive in Southeast Asia is their ability to navigate through heavy traffic and narrow streets.
-In cities like Bangkok and Manila, where gridlock is a daily reality, cars often get stuck for hours, barely inching forward while motorbikes can easily weave through tight spaces and bypass traffic jams getting you to your destination in minutes.
+In cities like Bangkok and Manila, where gridlock is a daily reality, cars often get stuck for hours, barely inching forward.
+Meanwhile, motorcycles can easily weave through tight spaces and bypass traffic jams, getting you to your destination in minutes.

 Scooter navigating down narrow Vietnamese Laneway